Technical Coaching for Agile software & hardware development

 Technical practices are how Agile teams continuously deliver value.
-Training alone is not sufficient: Top-down Agile adoptions fail because teams fail to change their daily habits.
+Training alone is not sufficient: Top-down Agile adoptions fail because leadership cannot by itself create changes in teams' daily habits.
 Shaping environments, organizations, and processes is necessary to exchange learning and amplify success patterns.
-Pairing with advocates and leadership creates a resilient culture of improvement.
+Pairing with advocates and cultivating emergent internal leaders can create a resilient culture of continuous :improvement.

 Getting from Ideation to Delivery with repeatable results.